 Shellfish Water Quality Monitoring

-A crucial part of this sanitary control is completed by RIDEM's Office of Water Resources.
+A crucial part of Shellfish Water Quality Monitoring is completed by RIDEM's Office of Water Resources.

-Shellfish Program personnel complete the required sanitary surveys and conduct routine water quality monitoring.
-Each growing area is assigned a "classification" based on the results of this evaluation.
+Staff who work in this program complete the required sanitary surveys and conduct routine water quality monitoring.
+Each shellfish growing area is assigned a "classification" based on the results of this evaluation.
 A growing area can be Approved for shellfishing, Conditionally Approved, Seasonally Approved or Prohibited.

 All sanitary surveys are kept current by routinely evaluating major pollution sources, routinely collecting water quality data from established sampling stations according to NSSP sampling guidance and analyzing the data to assure that the classification continues to represent current sanitary conditions within the growing area.
 The sanitary survey is repeated in full every twelve (12) years and is updated on an annual and triennial schedule otherwise.
 The documents located on this site are the prevailing documents arranged by growing area.
 They are updated annually during our statewide review and re-classification process in May.